sfcal/samuel.computer/src/content/blog/gba-resume.md

 excerpt: "How I created a playable GBA game as my resume and shipped it to recruiters"
 tags: ["gamedev", "hardware", "creative", "job-hunting"]
 ---

-# GBA Resume

-## I implemented my resume as a playable Gameboy Advance game cartridge and shipped it off to prospective company recruiters.

 <img src="/assets/blog/gba-resume-main.png" alt="GBA Resume Cartridge" style="max-width: 400px; margin: 0 auto; display: block;" />

 <div style="text-align: center; margin: 1rem 0;">
   <h3 style="display: inline-block; margin: 0;">Play it on the web @ <a href="https://gba.sfc.al" style="color: #3b82f6;">https://gba.sfc.al</a></h3>
 </div>

 I’ve personally found it quite difficult looking for a new job in NYC this summer.
 On one end Linkedin and other job sites have pushed the cost of advertising openings to nearly zero.
 On the other end, AI and “Easy Apply” have made it simple to tailor your application to as many jobs as possible and push out slop.
-The consequences of these competing forces lead to heavy handed application filters and automated black box rejections.
+The consequences of these competing forces lead to heavy handed application filters and automated black box rejections.<br><br/>

 <img src="/assets/blog/linkedin-stats-1.png" alt="LinkedIn Job Stats" style="max-width: 100%; margin: 0 auto; display: block;" />

 <img src="/assets/blog/linkedin-stats-2.png" alt="LinkedIn Job Stats 2" style="max-width: 100%; margin: 0 auto; display: block;" />
+<br><br/>

-A more human approach is needed.
+A more human approach is needed.<br><br/>

 luckily, a move away from online and into the world isn’t too difficult in NYC.
 Meetups are regularly held during the week and offer deeper connection and instant feedback from similar professionals.
-(S/o rust meetup NYC)
+(S/o rust meetup NYC)<br><br/>

 Still, I wanted to stand out more while offering a tactile memento.
-And so, out of childhood love and fun, the Gameboy Advance Resume.
+And so, out of childhood love and fun, the Gameboy Advance Resume.<br><br/>

 <img src="/assets/blog/gba-game-screenshot.png" alt="GBA Game Screenshot" style="max-width: 100%; margin: 0 auto; display: block;" />

 From the beginning, this was always meant to be a small quick project, I’m not interested in perusing game development or understanding the inner workings of a 20 y/o game console.
-Butano was perfect for this, it offers a high level C++ library with many examples to draw from.
+Butano was perfect for this, it offers a high level C++ library with many examples to draw from.<br><br/>

 While researching this project I ran across a creator who put Tenet on 5 GBA cartridges using the project avi2gba.
-Unfortunately this project looks to have been abandoned over a decade ago, however, I really wanted to incorporate a small video into the startup of my game.
+Unfortunately this project looks to have been abandoned over a decade ago, however, I really wanted to incorporate a small video into the startup of my game.<br><br/>

-I reached out on the gbadev discord to see if anyone had done something similar.
+I reached out on the gbadev discord to see if anyone had done something similar.<br><br/>

 <img src="/assets/blog/discord-conversation.png" alt="Discord Conversation" style="max-width: 100%; margin: 0 auto; display: block;" />

-And in the most chopped way imaginable, you can in fact change a background frame every second to accomplish exactly this.
+And in the most chopped way imaginable, you can in fact change a background frame every second to accomplish exactly this.<br><br/>

 ```cpp
 namespace video